kuy/redux-tooltip/README.md

 ### `<Origin />`

 An origin component.
-Please wrap an element which triggers the action of showing a tooltip.
+Please wrap an element which triggers the action to show a tooltip.
 In most cases, you may use this component without any options.
 For advanced usage, you can override the default handlers; `onMouseEnter` and `onMouseLeave`.